odoo/documentation/content/applications/inventory_and_mrp/manufacturing/management/subcontracting.rst

 Subcontract your Manufacturing
 ==============================

-Outsourcing a portion of some or all your company’s manufacturing needs is not easy.
-To make it work right, you have to:
+Outsourcing a portion or all of your company’s manufacturing needs is not easy.
+To make it work correctly, you have to:

-- Manage the inventory of raw materials at your subcontractor;
+- Manage the inventory of raw materials at your subcontractor
-- Ship new materials to your subcontractors based on your forecasted demand;
+- Ship raw material to your subcontractors, at the right time
-- Keep track of manufacturing operations done at the subcontractor location;
-- Control incoming goods quality;
+- Control incoming goods quality
-- Control subcontractors bills.
+- Control subcontractors bills

 Here is an example of subcontracting the manufacturing of “C”, which is produced out of raw materials “A” and “B”.